marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

    Cromwell is a workflow management system for scientific workflows developed by the Broad Institute and supports job execution using AWS Batch. :label:`egfig7`

-Finally, one of the improvements for building new bioinformatics pipelines was propose a minimal base template for our developers getting started following our best practices and guidelines.
-Several CI scripts, version control management, docummentation build scripts and automated workflow test suite integrated were compiled into this repository.
-It is a basic start pipeline so from begginners to advanced users can use it right away.
+Finally, one of the improvements for building new bioinformatics pipelines was proposing a minimal base template for our developers to get started following our best practices and guidelines.
+Several CI scripts, version control management, documentation build scripts and automated workflow test suite integrated were compiled into this repository.
+It is a basic start pipeline so from beginners to advanced users can use it right away.
 At the time of writing this paper, we were still validating the framework by migrating our old pipelines to WDL based on it.
 The figure :ref:`egfig8` shows the repository of our minimal pipeline template hosted as a template repository on Github [#]_.

 .. [#] Our minimal pipeline template on Github repository, https://github.com/Varstation/pipeline-template